SSS Contribution Table for Self-Employed in 2024

 This provides a monthly pension to self-employed individuals who have reached the age of 60 and have made at least 120 monthly contributions to the SSS.

 The amount of the pension depends on the individual’s contributions and length of service.
-You can use the rm calculator for quick computation.

 5. Death benefit